 If not using the whole dough you can refrigerate and once ready to use, just thaw it out before rolling and cutting

-Cooking the pasta will bleach some of the pink colour out of the pasta, so don’t worry if the pasta ends up a little paler than expected.
+the pasta, so don’t worry if the pasta ends up a little paler than expected.

-This pasta cooks super quick so you want it soft but al dente – with a little bite
+This pasta cooks super quick so you want it soft but al

 Cook the beet root pasta as you normally would any pasta